-DEPARTMENTAL ADVISORY: Eligible for ENGL 015 as determined by SBVC assessment process.
+PREREQUISITE: None.
+DEPARTMENTAL ADVISORY: ENGL 015 or eligibility for ENGL 101 or ENGL 101H as determined by the

+SBVC assessment process.
+LECTURE: 3 contact hours per week.

 This course covers a general survey of United States history with an emphasis on social, political, cultural and economic developments from the Reconstruction period to present times.